-This morning I donated blood for the first time.
-I had always wanted to do it since high school, but there are specific restrictions and back in high school I wasn’t old enough, tall enough, or heavy enough.
+On March 23, 2016, I donated blood to the Red Cross for the second time in college.
+I wanted to do it in high school, but there are specific restrictions and back then I wasn’t old enough, tall enough, or heavy enough.

-I set my appointment for 10:30 A.M. and filled out a form with all my information then I had to take a basic physical test.
-They gave me a green sticker to wear which meant I was a first-timer.
-The person conducting the physical told me I had a faint pulse and he couldn’t hear it well enough to take my blood pressure.
-Someone else eventually helped him out and then they pricked my finger to see if my iron levels were good (they said mine was great; it was a 14.8, but I have no idea what that number means in context).
+First, I set an appointment, filled out a form with all my information, and then I had to take a basic physical.
+On my first donation they gave me a green sticker to wear.
+This meant I was a first-timer.
+They told me I had a faint pulse and he couldn’t hear it well enough to take my blood pressure.
+In other words, Someone else had to take a listen.
+Then they pricked my finger to see if my iron levels were good.
+It was a 14.8 and they said it was acceptable.
 I went through an online evaluation to see if I qualified to give blood and I did.

-I set another appointment for March.
+I set another appointment shortly after before I left.
 As a bonus, we also got a free shirt and $5 gift card.
 I enjoyed giving blood because I support the cause and definitely am doing it again.